 The focus of health care is rapidly changing.
 The need for maximum gains with minimal input requires tailored health care strategies and an ever more explicit evaluation of health benefits for the patient, leading to a different role of the University Medical Centres.

-The research profile Innovation in Health Strategy and Quality of Care (IHQC) aims at providing a scientific basis for these changes.
-It may stimulate the development of innovations that contribute to higher efficiency, better quality of care and increased patient-centeredness, without increasing costs.
-Examples of innovations include the application of various organizing principles, E-Health and more efficient application available data.
+The medical research profile Innovation in Health Strategy and Quality of Care (IHQC) aims at providing a scientific basis for these changes.
+It stimulates the development of innovations that contribute to higher efficiency, better quality of care and increased patient-centeredness, without increasing costs (Value-Based Health Care).
+Examples of innovations include the application of various organizing principles, eHealth, and more efficient application available data (Data Sciences).

 Increasingly, we should demonstrate not just what we do in health care, but what this contributes for the patient in terms of process and health outcomes.
-This will lead to a stronger focus on appropriate (“gepast gebruik”) and value-based care.
-The mission of the research profile IHQC is to increase knowledge on cost-effective ways to improve patient outcomes in health care, by excellent research at the crossroads of clinical medicine and fundamental science, and of public health, primary - and secondary care.
+This will lead to a stronger focus on appropriate care (“gepast gebruik”).
+The mission of the medical research profile IHQC is to increase knowledge on cost-effective ways to improve patient experiences and outcomes in health care, by excellent research at the crossroads of clinical medicine and fundamental science, and of public health, primary - and secondary care.
 The research program aims both to evaluate healthcare innovations that improve quality of care, and to develop novel methods for the evaluation of health innovations and quality of care.

 Our research theme’s, as described under Programmes, culminate in two overarching topics aimed at improving health care quality: